gSchool/DNA-release-2/02-Phase-1/04b-architecture.md

 ##### !question

-Which of the following would be ways to ensure microservices architecture is supported in your acquisition activities, by including the following requirements in your contract documentation?
+Which of the following are ways to ensure microservices architecture is supported in your acquisition activities, by including the following requirements in your contract documentation?

 ##### !end-question